Online Communications Policies & Guidelines

 "Social Media" are mechanisms for communication designed to be disseminated through social interaction, created using highly accessible and scalable publishing techniques.
 Examples of social media include, but are not limited to, collaborative projects (e.g, Wikipedia), blogs and microblogs (e.g., Twitter), content communities (e.g., YouTube), social networking sites (e.g., Facebook), virtual game worlds (e.g., World of Warcraft), and virtual social networks (e.g., Second Life).

-While this policy may need to be modified as new technologies and social networking tools emerge, the spirit of the policy will remain the protection of sensitive and confidential information.
+While this policy may need to be modified as new technologies and social networking tools emerge, the spirit of the policy will remain the protection of sensitive and confidential information and guidelines for proper etiquette.
 Social media often spans traditional boundaries between professional and personal relationships and thus takes additional vigilance to make sure that one is protecting personal, professional, and college reputations.

 Regardless of how the forms of social media are used, faculty, staff and students are responsible for the content they post or promote.
-Content contributed on these platforms is immediately.
+Content contributed on these platforms is distributed and accessible immediately.

 Section 1: Policies for all social media sites, including personal sites

-Respect copyright and fair use: When posting, be faculty, staff, and students must respect and adhere to any copyright and intellectual property rights of others and of the college.
+Respect copyright and fair use: When posting, faculty, staff, and students must respect and adhere to any copyright and intellectual property rights of others and of the college.
+See also NMC's Copyright Policy.

 Section 2: Policies for blogging, including personal blogs